Andrew Robson

 Andrew Michael Robson OBE (born 1964) is an English professional bridge player, writer and teacher.
 He is a British and English international.
 Robson is the bridge columnist for The Times and Country Life.
-He was a member of the Great Britain Juniors team which won the World Youth Team Championship in 1989 and of the Great Britain Open team which won the European Open Teams Championship in 1991.
+He was a member of the Great Britain Juniors team that won the World Youth Team Championship in 1989, and of the Great Britain Open team that won the European Open Teams Championship in 1991.
 He is from London.

 Personal life

 Robson attended Abingdon School as a dayboy in Randolph House from 1977 to 1982.
 He obtained a BSc at the University of Bristol in 1985, and a Cert Ed the following year.

 In 2001 he suffered serious injuries when he slipped on ice when hill-walking in the Lake District and fell thirty feet.
 He broke many bones, spent two months in hospital and was in a wheelchair for much longer.
 Robson was able to return to the bridge table five months after the accident, the speed of his recovery astonishing his doctors.
 As a result, he received the International Bridge Press Association (IBPA) Sportmanship Award in 2002 "for his spectacular recovery from adversity".
 He was also the joint winner of the IBPA's Bridge Personality of the Year award in 2013.

 He is married and has two daughters.